 Challenging the boundaries of slavery ultimately brought on the Civil War and the unexpected, immediate emancipation of slaves long before it could have been achieved in any other way.
 This imaginative and fascinating book puts slavery into a new light and underscores anew the desperate human tragedy lying at the very heart of the American story.

 The Forgotten Fifth: African Americans in the Age of Revolution

-As the United States gained independence, a full fifth of the country’s population was African American.
-The experiences of these men and women have been largely ignored in the accounts of the colonies’ glorious quest for freedom.
-In this compact volume, Gary B. Nash reorients our understanding of early America, and reveals the perilous choices of the founding fathers that shaped the nation’s future.
-The Forgotten Fifth is a powerful story of the nation’s multiple, and painful, paths to freedom.
+As the U.S. gained independence, a full fifth of the country’s population was African American.
+In this compact volume, Nash reorients our understanding of early America, and reveals the perilous choices of the founding fathers that shaped the nation’s future.
+Here is a powerful story of the nation’s multiple, and painful, paths to freedom.

 The Political Worlds of Slavery and Freedom

 Pulitzer Prize–winner Steven Hahn’s provocative new book challenges deep-rooted views in the writing of American and African-American history.
 Moving from slave emancipations of the eighteenth century through slave activity during the Civil War and on to the black power movements of the twentieth century, he asks us to rethink African-American history and politics in bolder, more dynamic terms.
 Throughout, Hahn presents African Americans as central actors in the arenas of American politics, while emphasizing traditions of self-determination, self-governance, and self-defense.

 How Free Is Free?: The Long Death of Jim Crow

 From Jim Crow to the early 21st century, struggles over racism persist despite court decisions and legislation.
 Although a painful history to confront, this book inspires as it probes the enduring story of racial inequality and the ongoing fight for freedom in black America.